Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Application

 By using a large dataset of human models released in~\cite{pishchulin2017building}, we are able to train a regression model for estimating the 3D shape of human model in high accuracy.
 However, this dataset is not able to reflect the gender-oriented (or geographical) shape patterns.
 Ideally, different datasets will be needed for training networks for different genders or races.
 As shown in Fig.~\ref{fig:transfer1}(c), the human model reconstructed by the network trained on a database with mixed genders (i.e.,~\cite{pishchulin2017building}) does not show a strong pattern of gender.

 In order to avoid collecting large dataset of 3D human models, we apply the strategy of transfer learning~\cite{torrey2010transfer} to obtain gender-oriented networks from datasets with limited number of samples.
-Two small datasets with {31} female models and {40} male models respectively are conducted for the transfer learning.
+Two \revise{}{registered} small datasets with 31 female models and 40 male models, \revise{}{released by Hasler et al.~\cite{hasler2009statistical},} respectively are conducted for the transfer learning.
 Specifically, we fix the parameters of all blocks of BlockA and BlockB in our network, and only update parameters in the fully connected layers (see the yellow FC layers in Fig.\ref{fig:architecture}) by using these small datasets.
 Again, each training sample is still represented by two silhouette images and the corresponding shape coefficients $\varphi_s$.
-We still conduct the similar strategy introduced in Section~\ref{secTech} to generate our new training and test datasets by using $1.2 r_{min}$ as threshold, $K=11$ for neighborhood search and {uniformly inserting three samples between two neighboring samples}, which results in two {training} databases with {425} models for female and {472} models for male.
-As a byproduct of transfer learning, the human models employed can have mesh connectivity different from the samples used for training the original network.
+We still conduct the similar strategy introduced in Section~\ref{secTech} to generate our new training and test datasets by using $1.2 r_{min}$ as threshold, $K=11$ for neighborhood search and uniformly inserting three samples between two neighboring samples, which results in two training databases with 425 models for female and 472 models for male. \revise{}{Table \ref{tab:compTwo} shows the errors of feature curves between the predicted results and their real ones.
+We can find that most mean absolute errors are less than three centimeters.} As a byproduct of transfer learning, the human models employed can have mesh connectivity different from the samples used for training the original network.

-{ We apply the real photos obtained in user study (Sec.~\ref{subsec:userStudy}) to the new network obtained from transfer learning.
+We apply the real photos obtained in user study (\revise{Sec.}{i.e., Fig.1 of \cite{liu2020userstudy}}) to the new network obtained from transfer learning.
 The measurement errors in three girths are evaluated and compared with the results generated by the network without transfer learning (see Table~\ref{tab:comparisonWithTransferLearning}).
-Besides of these statistical analysis, examples of reconstruction are shown in Fig.~\ref{fig:transfer1}.} As can be found from Fig.~\ref{fig:transfer1}(d), the gender-oriented patterns and measurement accuracy have been significantly enhanced after apply the transfer learning to our network with the help of a {gender-separated} small training dataset.
+Besides of these statistical analysis, examples of reconstruction are shown in Fig.~\ref{fig:transfer1}.
+As can be found from Fig.~\ref{fig:transfer1}(d), the gender-oriented patterns and measurement accuracy have been significantly enhanced after apply the transfer learning to our network with the help of a gender-separated small training dataset.